The 1994-1995 Curation Project

-The Marmes collection contains 14,826 individual artifacts and 2kg of weighed items.
+The Marmes collection contains more than 15,000 individual artifacts.
 This includes materials from all four years of excavation at the site and the laboratory excavation of materials from the burial casts.
 Nearly all of these items were cataloged at the time of excavation.

 When the 1994 inventory began, artifacts were stored in boxes and bags by artifact type rather than by excavation unit or field season.
 Efforts to assign inventory numbers and proveniences were hampered by lack of catalogs for the 1962 and 1963 field seasons, and only a partial catalog for 1964.
 While many of the artifacts have numbers painted on them, in many instances the numbers have partially worn off.
 Most stone artifacts have multiple numbers on them, only some of which can be identified as catalog and provenience information.
 Some letter designations are thought to be associated with Rice’s 1969 classification.
 The key for this classification has not been located.